sunflower-land/sunflower-land/docs/ART_CONTRIBUTING.md

 ### Disclaimer

 By contributing to this repository you provide Sunflower Land the ownership of any IP contributed to the project to use indefinitely.
 This includes code, discussions (ideas) and all types of artwork.
 While often designers and developers are rewarded with the NFTs and airdrops, there is no guarantee of reward.
 Being a decentralized game, players may list and trade NFTs that are based on your submissions.
-By submitting content, you agree to the terms of service of the game and these conditons.
+By submitting content, you agree to the terms of service of the game and these conditions.

 You confirm that the artwork is original and completely your design.
 Copying others artwork can land yourself and the project in trouble.